Jessica Dubroff: Child Pilot Safety Act

 The accident and its associated publicity led to federal legislation to prevent similar "record" attempts by underage pilots from taking place in the future.
 The legislation passed the House of Representatives on September 11, 1996, and the Senate on September 18.
 On September 27, differences between the House and Senate versions of the bill were resolved.
 On October 9, President Bill Clinton signed the Federal Aviation Reauthorization Act of 1996, including the Child Pilot Safety Act, into law.
 The statute prohibits anyone who does not hold at least a private pilot certificate and a current medical certificate from manipulating the controls of an aircraft, if that individual "is attempting to set a record or engage in an aeronautical competition or aeronautical feat."

 Since a medical certificate and a private pilot's license have a minimum age requirement of 16 and 17 respectively, the new rule prohibits "child pilots" such as Dubroff and Vicki Van Meter from manipulating the flight controls if they are pursuing a record, and the pilot in command's pilot certificate may be revoked for allowing such activity.

 Media responsibility

 After the crash, there were claims that the media frenzy around the "bogus" record attempt contributed to the accident by helping promote the flight and pressuring its schedule.
 This was supported by the NTSB, which determined that the pressure induced by the intense media attention was a "contributing factor" in the accident.
-ABC's Ted Koppel reflected on the media's role in the tragedy on Nightline: "We need to begin by acknowledging our own contribution...We feed one another: those of you looking for publicity and those of us looking for stories."
-Koppel ended by asking "whether we in the media...by our ravenous attention contribute to this phenomenon", and answered: "We did."
+ABC's Ted Koppel reflected on the media's role in the crash on Nightline: "We need to begin by acknowledging our own contribution ...
+We feed one another: those of you looking for publicity and those of us looking for stories."
+Koppel ended by asking "whether we in the media ... by our ravenous attention contribute to this phenomenon", and answered: "We did."

 Time magazine featured Dubroff's portrait on its front cover, in which she is seen wearing a gray cap with the inscription, "Women Fly".
 Dubroff was also featured on the cover of People.